belen-albeza/hikari-no-ghost-theme/README.md

 ### Adding / removing static pages

-If you don't need the *About* page you can get rid of the menu by editing `index.hbs` and comment/deleting these lines:
+If you don't need the *About* page you can get rid of the menu by editing `partials/menu.hbs` and deleting these lines:

 ```
-{{!
-Comment this section if you are not using static pages }}
 <nav class="main-menu"><ul>
     <li><a href="/about/">About</a></li>
     {{!
 Add there all your static pages}}
 </ul></nav>
-{{! -- end of static pages menu }}
 ```

-If you need to add more static pages, just add more links to that list.
+If you need to add more static pages, just add more links to that `<ul>` list.

 ## Development